Excel 2019

 If the XML schema file have more than one root node, the Multiple Roots dialog box appears and you must select a root node which you wan to use.
 The map.xsd file has a single root node so the Multiple Roots dialog box will not appear.

-Excel displays the XML map name (root element name is small letters) in the XML Maps dialog box shown in following figure, click OK to return to Excel window:
+Excel displays the XML map name (root element name is small letters) in the XML Maps dialog box as shown in the following figure, click OK to return to the Excel window:

-To add rows in XML table, move mouse pointer to bottom-right corner of the table, click and hold the mouse button when double headed arrows appears, drag the pointer to downside and drop pointer at desired cell:
+To add rows in the XML table, move the mouse pointer to the bottom-right corner of the table, click and hold the mouse button when double-headed arrows appear, drag the pointer to the downside, and drop the pointer at the desired cell:

-Click File > Save As > Browse and select the location where you want to save the XML file.
-Write a file name for you XML file in File name field and select XML Data (*.xml) from the Save as type list, as shown in following figure:
+1. Click File > Save As > Browse and select the location where you want to save the XML file.
+Write a file name for your XML file in File name field and select XML Data (*.xml) from the Save as type list.

 Creating an XML Map (Schema)

-An XML map is actually an XML schema (plain text document) which helps the other application to understand the elements in the XML document.
+An XML map is actually an XML schema (plain text document) that helps the other application to understand the elements in the XML document.
 Excel allows you to add multiple XML maps to a workbook.
-If you want to create XML schema used in this tutorials, open a text editor, copy following code, and paste into the text editor and save it as map.xsd:
+If you want to create the XML schema used in this tutorial, open a text editor, copy the following code, paste it into the text editor, and save it as map.xsd:

 <?xml version="1.0" encoding="utf-8"?>